marykatkrz/runaway-blog/posts/second.md

 Let's start in the Upper Peninsula, shall we?
 Or, as us native Michiganders say, "Da U.P."
 (Seriously, I don't remember ever hearing it called anything else.)
 The U.P. is where you go to visit **Lake Superior**, the largest freshwater lake in the country.
 A Michigan scavenger hunt would be incomplete without seeing the beautiful wonder that is this lake.
 *****
 Located on an island in Lake Superior is **Isle Royale National Park**, one of the most remote national parks in the nation.
-In fact, it is so remote that you have to get there by plane or boat!
+In fact, it is so remote that you have to get there by boat or plane!
 *****
 While you're near Lake Superior, you have to check out **Pictured Rocks National Lakeshore**.
 This is one of the top things you can do in the state, so I wouldn't miss this if you are nearby.
 *****